Current Press Information

 „L’impero del Sol“ (Das Reich der Sonne)

-„Auf der sonnigen Seite der Erde: Architekturstrategien von Rolf Disch“ von Irina Stassjuk
+„Auf der sonnigen Seite der Erde: Architekturstrategien by Rolf Disch“ by Irina Stassjuk

 www.atcasa.corriere.it

-„Donostia se mira en la capital ecológica y solar de Alemania“ von Joserra Blasco
+„Donostia se mira en la capital ecológica y solar de Alemania“ by Joserra Blasco

 Journal of Green Building, Volume 4/2009

-"Goal: Zero Energy Building - Exemplary Experience Based on the Solar Estate Solarsiedlung Freiburg am Schlierberg, Germany" von Mira Heinze and Prof. Karsten Voss
+"Goal: Zero Energy Building - Exemplary Experience Based on the Solar Estate Solarsiedlung Freiburg am Schlierberg, Germany" by Mira Heinze and Prof. Karsten Voss

 www.arch.uni-wuppertal.de

-„Boligen som et kraftværk“ von Jørn Uz Ruby
+„Boligen som et kraftværk“ by Jørn Uz Ruby

 Arketipo, 36/2009